 The seeker often starts out her journey expecting to find truth and answers some where; that is to say in some physical location.
 She moves about the earthly plane hoping truth will be found under a rock, in the heart of a city, swept up in romance, bowing at the feet of a guru, following the road to a holy site, gazing at a wonder of the world, or laying in a field of sunflowers.
 The truth she seeks is personal truth.

 The Wanderer Archetype

 One of the variations of the seeker archetype is the wanderer.
 The wanderer archetype has less fire for an outcome than the seeker.
-The wanderer is lulled into a quiet, comfort that comes via endless travel be it outward or inward travel.
+She is lulled into a quiet, comfort that comes via endless travel be it outward or inward travel.
 The wanderer is more comfortable with uncertainty than certainty, which is both a blessing and a curse.
-The wanderer can abandon loved ones and commitments forgetting the important truth that connection and community bring wisdom too.
+The wanderer can abandon loved ones and commitments.
+She forgets the important truth that connection and community bring wisdom too.

 The Seeker’s Light & Shadow

-Suffering comes when the shadow seeker longs to be like everyone else, wishing she could be content with the simple life and feeling discontent with her continual, unjustifiable hunt.
-This is not an archetype meant for fitting in with the crowd, although friends and community may be exactly what the seeker needs to keep from becoming a lost soul.
+Suffering comes when the shadow seeker longs to be like everyone else, wishing she could be content with the simple, stationary life.
+This is not an archetype meant for putting down roots, although friends and community may be exactly what the seeker needs to keep from becoming a lost soul.